chilts/oibackoff/README.md

 ## Features ##

-* three different backoff algorithsm: exponential, fibonacci and linear
+* three different backoff algorithms: exponential, fibonacci and linear
 * max number of tries
 * max time to wait for any retry
 * scaling of the delay between tries